 Improving market share.
 The share of the IR in freight market was progressively declining for several years in a row.
 For the first time, the IR reversed this trend.
-As discussed earlier the annual freight growth rate increased substantially in 2005 and 2005.
+The annual freight growth rate which was 1.4 percent (2001) increased five fold in 2005.
 The IR 'achieved a growth rate of 7.67 percent in one year in freight loading... and regained some market share' (Yadav, 2005:4).
 The IR adopted several marketed oriented and customer friendly policies to attract business as detailed earlier.
 The IR adopted two pronged strategy to regain market share.
 Where it had competitive advantage it used economic principles by charging higher prices and where it faced tough competition, it lowered prices to regain market share.